LearningToBurn/LearningToBurn.github.io/_lessons/Plan/Burn Plan.md

 ### What is a Burn Plan?

 The burn plan details what, where and when you are burning as well as the mitigations that are in place to help prevent fire escapes.
 A burn plan describes the following:
-* the objectives of the burn and the expected results.
+* The objectives of the burn and the expected results.
-* the area, including vegetation, assets and values.
+* The area, including vegetation, assets and values.
 Include how these will be protected.
 The burn plan needs to identify whether there are values/assets vulnerable to smoke and consider desirable weather patterns for directing fire and smoke away from valuable assets and weather contributing to poor smoke dispersal
 * The burn plan specifies, either in words or by a map, the parcel of land to be burned, the landowner(s), and owners of adjacent land not included in the burn.
 * The burn plan specifies the required governmental permits and lists those who must be notified on the day the burn is to take place.
 * The locations and characteristics of all fire breaks (fire control lines) are given, as well as strategies for containment of fire within the burn unit.